Illinois man James T. Hodgkinson identified as suspected gunman in Virginia shooting

-James T. Hodgkinson allegedly opened fire at a field in Alexandria, Virginia, several law enforcement sources told NBC News.
-More than a dozen GOP lawmakers were there with staff.
+He hit three, including a ranking member of the House of Representatives, Majority Whip Steve Scalise, and a Capitol Police officer assigned to protect him.
+Then officers gunned him down.

-The shooter then got into a gunfight with police, and was shot, officials said.
-The attacker later died, President Donald Trump said.
-The president paid tribute to the Capitol Police officers who likely saved lives in the face of a "brutal assault."
+While Hodgkinson's motivations remain under investigation, his online presence, seemingly as a passionately anti-Republican commenter, has fueled speculation that the attack was politically motivated.

-U.S. Sen. Bernie Sanders (I-Vt.) said in a statement he’d been told the shooter had "apparently volunteered" on his 2016 presidential campaign.
+Not long after the gunman's identity became known, U.S. Sen. Bernie Sanders of Vermont, a face of left-wing resistance, said he heard that Hodgkinson "apparently volunteered" for his 2016 presidential campaign.

-“I am sickened by this despicable act,” Sanders said.
+“I am sickened by this despicable act,” Sanders said in a statement.
 “Let me be as clear as I can be.
 Violence of any kind is unacceptable in our society and I condemn this action in the strongest possible terms.”

-The law enforcement officials said the shooter was heard asking, "Are these the Republicans or the Democrats?"
-That has raised questions about the gunman's political motivations.
-But officials at the scene said that piece of the investigation remains unclear.
+Hodgkinson, a licensed home inspector who ran his business out of his Illinois home, has a history of arrests, including a 2006 incident in which he allegedly pulled a gun on a man who went to his house to confront him about hitting the man's girlfriend.

-Hodgkinson, a licensed home inspector who ran his business out of his Illinois home, has a history of arrests and was charged in 2006 with assaulting a woman, according to public records.
-At the time, police recovered a pocket knife, hair they say was pulled out of the woman's head, and a 12-gauge shotgun at the scene of the alleged attack.
-The charges, domestic battery, aggravated discharge of a firearm, and battery, were later dismissed, according to public records.
+The man accused Hodgkinson of hitting him in the head with the gun's wooden stock and, as he ran way, firing once without hitting the man, according to a police report.
+The girlfriend told police that the shooting was followed by a violent confrontation that also included Hodgkinson's wife and another woman.
+In the end, Hodgkinson was charged with domestic battery, battery and aggravated discharge of a firearm.
+But the case was later dismissed, according to public records.

 Related: Which Lawmakers Were Attending Baseball Practice Where Scalise Was Shot?